InterstellarJS/PlanetTech/README.md

 # Celestial Bodies
-The `celestialBodies` simply a wrapper around the process we just completed.
+The `celestialBodies` is simply a wrapper around the process we just completed.
 It is meant to serve as the main interface for a user to create celestial bodies such as `Planet`, `Moon`, and `Sun`.
-A celestialBodies is initialize with `object` and a `name`.
+A `celestialBodies` is initialize with a `object` and a `name`.

 ```javaScript
 let N = [...]